RutledgePaulV/piped/readme.md

 Frankly I made this library because of perceived deficiencies in Squeedo and as such can't recommend it.
 Squeedo inappropriately performs blocking-io from go blocks when receiving and acking messages which can lead to some nasty bugs and poor performance.
-Squeedo also doesn't offer circuit breaking or lease extensions, doesn't switch to long polling when activity is sparse, and it uses the heavyweight Java SDK.
+Squeedo doesn't provide much leverage over the raw AWS SDK.
 YMMV.

 - [Performing a blocking ReceiveMessage call on a go thread](https://github.com/TheClimateCorporation/squeedo/blob/master/src/com/climate/squeedo/sqs_consumer.clj#L34-L36)
 - [Performing blocking acks/nacks on a go thread](https://github.com/TheClimateCorporation/squeedo/blob/master/src/com/climate/squeedo/sqs_consumer.clj#L87-L91)

-If you'd like to understand the dangers of mixing blocking-io and go blocks, please read [this excellent post](https://eli.thegreenplace.net/2017/clojure-concurrency-and-blocking-with-coreasync/).
+If you're unaware of the dangers of mixing blocking-io and go blocks, please read [this excellent post](https://eli.thegreenplace.net/2017/clojure-concurrency-and-blocking-with-coreasync/).